cozy/cozy-stack/docs/shared-drives.md

   Schema and it's version, followed by the shared drive ID, and the path within

-This route is currently available only for directory-root shared drives.
+For file-root shared drives, this route returns only changes for the root file.
-File-root shared drives return `422 Unprocessable Entity`.
+Unrelated file changes are filtered out.

 ### GET /sharings/drives/:id/:file-id